10-Q 1 ea0214441-10q_newhorizon.htm QUARTERLY REPORT

 Organization and Nature of Business

 The Company’s objective is to significantly advance the benefits of sustainable air mobility.
-In connection with this objective, we have designed and developed a hybrid-electric vertical takeoff and landing (“eVTOL”) prototype aircraft for use in future regional air mobility (“RAM”) networks.
+In connection with this objective, we have designed and developed a cost-effective and energy efficient hybrid-electric vertical takeoff and landing (“eVTOL”) prototype aircraft for use in future regional air mobility (“RAM”) networks.

 Business Combination